 The "leave a dose behind" program puts naloxone in the hands of a recent opioid victim or their family member.
-Through this program, EMS clinicians provide onsite instruction
+Through this program, EMS clinicians provide onsite instruction on how to administer naloxone before leaving it with an overdose victim who refuses transport to the hospital.
+The Department of Health provides the naloxone to EMS teams for distribution.

 In addition to leaving the naloxone kit - which includes plastic gloves, a facemask, and an informational pamphlet - with the victim, EMS staff also make referrals to the Health Department's Help Line and Peer Recovery Specialist.
 The ultimate goal of the program is not to have EMS staff simply leave a dose of naloxone, but to maintain a link to Peer Recovery Specialists trained to assist the patient and make appropriate community referrals.
-Thus far, the Baltimore County Fire Department has responded to approximately 1,100 incidents involving an overdose and administration of naloxone.
+Thus far, the Baltimore County Fire Department has responded to approximately 1,100 incidents involving an overdose and administration of naloxone.◆